Table of Contents

 How to start mobile test automation

-To get started with mobile app testing, you need to develop a strategy.
-Only in this case, the testing process will be smooth, and the coverage and efficiency will be the highest.
+To get started with mobile app testing, you need to develop a first exploratory testing strategy.
+Only in this case, the automated testing and process will be smooth, and the coverage and efficiency will be the highest.
 Now we will give you a brief algorithm for developing a test strategy for mobile app automation testing.

 1) Gather testing requirements

 This is the first thing to do before developing the automation strategy.
-Without a clear understanding of what needs to be automated, it is impossible to create the test plan and to design the entire strategy.
+Without a clear understanding of what needs to be manual and automated in mobile testing process, it is impossible to create the test plan and to design the entire strategy.

-During requirements gathering, the team decides on using the devices for testing, simulators \ emulators, operating systems, and versions of software.
+During requirements gathering device testing, the team decides on using the devices for testing, simulators \ emulators, the operating system versions, systems, and versions of software.
 This will help the developers team to handle the commands, integrations, processes, and improve the collaboration between the development and QA team.

 2) Create test plan